 School's out, summer's here, and the kids seem like they're home way too often.
 The ultimate challenge is to keep them entertained and wear them out for a restful night.
-The good news is that when the sun shines, there are tons of awesome outdoor pools, bounce houses, swings, slides, and toys to keep the kids occupied while the parents take a sanity break.
+The good news is that when the sun shines, there are tons of awesome outdoor pools, bounce houses, swings, slides, trampolines (see our reviews of the best kids trampolines), and toys to keep the kids occupied while the parents take a sanity break.

 Some of the products broke after a few weeks, some got kinda funky and attracted bugs, and some others became a little dangerous with some splintering plastic in the hot sun.
 At the end of our tests, about a dozen products really stood out.
 These are listed below with some descriptions.
 The kids really loved these things, and they seem to be lasting the test of time and abuse by rowdy kids.
 From kids slides to kiddie pools, we've got your summer covered.
+Also check out our reviews of toddler and big kid bicycles for summer fun.
 Enjoy!

 Part I: The Best Water and Sand Tables of 2018!